 - a.
 Statistics in these categories depict arrests for all liquor, drug, and weapons law violations and include both student and nonstudent arrests.
 Students arrested for these violations are automatically referred to the Office of Student Conduct. - b.
-Hate Crimes information includes crimes reported in Chart I (except liquor law, weapons, and drug violations) and any crime involving bodily injury, theft, simple assault, intimidation, or vandalism that manifests evidence that the victim was intentionally selected because of the victim's actual or perceived Race, Religion, Sexual Orientation, Gender, Ethnicity, National Origin, Disability, or Gender Identity.
-Hate crime information: for 2015, there were five incidents of hate crime reported, four of which were criminal mischief within academic buildings and were related to religion and one was harassment based on sexual orientation occurring in a residential building; for 2016, there was one hate crime reported, which was an act of criminal mischief within an academic building and was related to religion; for 2017 there were no incidents of hate crime reported. - c.
 A report is considered as unfounded and removed from crime statistics when sworn or commissioned law enforcement officers have fully investigated the crime report and have determined that report to be false or baseless.